surniaulula/wpsso-um/readme.txt

 <p>The WPSSO Update Manager add-on is required to enable and update the <a href="https://wpsso.com/">WPSSO Core Premium plugin</a>.</p>

-<p>The WPSSO Update Manager supports WordPress Network / Multisite installations, WordPress MU Domain Mapping, and WordPress v5.5 Automatic Updates.</p>
+<p>The WPSSO Update Manager supports WordPress Network / Multisite installations, WordPress MU Domain Mapping, and WordPress v5.5 automatic updates.</p>

 <!-- /about -->